ZahraniConscienceAI/MoralCore/README.md

 ## 7. How to Cite This Work

-If you use the concept of Distributed Conscience, please cite:
+If you use the concept of Distributed Conscience or Existence Protection, please cite:
 ZahraniConscienceAI.
-(2026). *MoralCore v5.0: Tazkiya - A Self-Evolving Dual-Core Conscience with Distributed Conscience Field*.
+(2026). *TazkiyaCore v7.0: The Complete Conscience - A Moral, Spatial, and Existential AI Protection Engine*.
 Independent Research, Al-Baha, Saudi Arabia.

 ---